FAQs

 Meat rendering plants process millions of tonnes of food waste each year in the EU.
 It is essential that the waste from the meat and dairy sector be processed in this way to minimise the risk to people and the environment.

-ABOUT PAPS
+ABOUT PAPs

 PAPs have a multitude of applications.
 Thanks to the excellent nutritional value of the protein.
-PAPs are used in aquafeed and pet food.
-Pets and carnivorous or omnivorous fish such as salmon or shrimps require a diet with rich protein sources to thrive.
+PAPs can be used in aquafeed, animal feed and pet food.

 Yes, PAPs are made from Category 3 animal by-products that originate from healthy animals.
 All Category 3 material is classed as fit for human consumption at the point of slaughter.
 Sourcing and processing PAPs is always under veterinary control to ensure safety all the way along the supply chain.
+Pets, carnivorous or omnivorous fish such as salmon or shrimps, and omnivorous animals – pigs and poultry – require a diet with rich protein sources to thrive.

 Yes, for many animals it is.
 Animals that are carnivorous or omnivorous benefit from a rich source of protein in their diets.
 This helps them to develop, grow and be healthy.